-So while anxiety may cause you to feel as though you're "going crazy," rest assured that while anxiety can genuinely cause that feeling or worry, it is not the same as a true psychotic episode.
+So, while anxiety may cause a person to feel as though he or she is "going crazy," it is important to note that overwhelming anxiety is not the same as a true psychotic episode.

-What Going Crazy Feels Like to Different Anxiety Disorders
+What Going Crazy Feels In Different Anxiety Disorders

-Many people feel as though they're going crazy when they suffer from panic disorder, and in many different ways as well.
+Many people feel as though they are going crazy when they suffer from panic disorder, and in many different ways.
 Some people's panic attacks are so severe that it feels like their brain genuinely isn't working - as though it's causing them to feel things that their own mind is telling them it shouldn't.

 During a panic attack, the mind can shoot so rapidly and in a way that appears to have no flow.
 In some cases, their mind and thoughts are so overwhelming that they can't be followed, and the person has trouble thinking.
 Others describe it as "feeling their brain" as though they're on the outside of their own cognitions, and some simply experience so many physical sensations as a result of their mind that they feel they're going crazy as a result.